pulumi/docs/reference/programming-model.md

 ## Programs {#programs}

 Pulumi programs are authored in general purpose programming languages such as [JavaScript](javascript.html) or [Python](python.html).
-You can use any packages supported by the languages package manager, as well as [Pulumi packages](pkg/).
+You can use any packages supported by the language's package manager, as well as [Pulumi packages](pkg/).

 When `pulumi update` is run, your Pulumi program is run and the Pulumi CLI determines the desired state of application resources.
 A Pulumi program can reference artifacts that have already been published (such as S3 objects or pre-built Docker images) or it can define application resources itself so that everything is versioned together.
 For example, if your program uses `cloud.Service` with a `build` step, or defines a Lambda for an S3 trigger, you're defining application code that is implicitly deployed during the `pulumi update`.

 A Pulumi program is contained within a [project](project.html).
 In JavaScript, the `main` property of `package.json` defines the entry point for the Pulumi program.

-## @pulumi/pulumi Package {#pulumipulumi}
+## Pulumi SDK {#pulumipulumi}

-The [@pulumi/pulumi] package is the core library for working with the Pulumi planning engine.
-This package defines the following:
+The [@pulumi/pulumi] package is the core library for working with the Pulumi engine.
+This package defines the following kinds of resources which can be deployed with Pulumi:
 - Resources ([pulumi.Resource])
 - External cloud platform resources ([pulumi.CustomResource])
 - Components defined entirely in JavaScript ([pulumi.ComponentResource])